kmacdonald06/ai-openscale-icp/tutorial-adv.md

 The `IBM Watson OpenScale Lab instructions` notebook contains detailed instructions for each step in the Python code you will run.
 As you work through the notebook, take some time to understand what each command is doing.
 Open the notebook in {{site.data.keyword.DSX}} or any Jupyter notebook editor.
 For more information about working with notebooks in {{site.data.keyword.DSX_full}}, see [Notebooks](https://docs-icpdata.mybluemix.net/docs/content/SSQNUZ_current/com.ibm.icpdata.doc/dsx/notebooks-parent.html).

-- In the "Provision services and configure credentials" section, make the following changes:
+1. In the **Provision services and configure credentials** section, make the following changes:

-    - Follow the instructions to create, copy, and paste an {{site.data.keyword.cloud_notm}} API key.
+    1. Follow the instructions to create, copy, and paste an {{site.data.keyword.cloud_notm}} API key.

-    - Replace the {{site.data.keyword.pm_full}} and {{site.data.keyword.dashdblong}} service credentials with the ones you created previously.
+    2. Replace the {{site.data.keyword.pm_full}} and {{site.data.keyword.dashdblong}} service credentials with the ones you created previously.

-    - Replace the database credentials with the ones you created for {{site.data.keyword.dashdblong}}.
+    3. Replace the database credentials with the ones you created for {{site.data.keyword.dashdblong}}.

-- After you provision your services and enter your credentials, your notebook is ready to run.
+2. After you provision your services and enter your credentials, your notebook is ready to run.
 Run each step of the notebook in sequence.
 Notice what is happening at each step, as described.
-Complete all the steps, up through and including the steps in the "Additional data to help debugging" section.
+Complete all the steps, including the steps in the **Additional data to help debugging** section.

 The net result is that you will have created, trained, and deployed the **Spark German Risk Deployment** model to your {{site.data.keyword.aios_short}} service instance. {{site.data.keyword.aios_short}} will be configured to check the model for bias against sex (in this case, Female) or age (In this case, 18-25 years old).